Robots that learn to evaluate models of collective behavior

 \paragraph*{Approach behavior influences the IID differences.} The underlying mechanism driving many of these metric differences is the distinct approach behavior encoded by each policy.
-To isolate attraction dynamics from the confounds of a moving interaction partner, we performed dedicated simulation trials in which each policy interacted with a stationary fish dummy (see \cite{methods}).
-We measured (i) the minimum robot–fish distance and (ii) the proportion of time the robot spent closer to the dummy than to the goal.
+To isolate attraction dynamics from the confounds of a moving interaction partner, we performed dedicated simulation trials in which each policy interacted with a stationary fish.
+We measured (i) the minimum robot–fish distance and (ii) the proportion of time the robot spent closer to the fish than to the goal.
 Policies differed markedly (Fig.~\ref{fig:approach}): $\pi_{Follow}$ did not approach the fish at all; $\pi_{Zone}$ and $\pi_{Force}$ frequently approached within 4~cm and 0.35~cm respectively, spending 22.3\% and 56.1\% of episode time closer to the fish than to the goal; $\pi_{ConvNet}$ exhibited an intermediate strategy, maintaining a larger average distance (29~cm) and spending only 4.6\% of the time closer to the fish.

-These approach regimes directly explain the inter-individual distance distributions observed in live experiments (Fig.~\ref{fig:iid}).
-Three models (\textit{Follow}, \textit{Zone}, \textit{Force}) maintained unrealistically tight proximity to the robot in simulation, whereas \textit{ConvNet} generated a broader IID distribution that more closely matched real fish behavior.
+These approach regimes help explain the inter-individual distance distributions observed in live experiments (Fig.~\ref{fig:iid}).
+Three models ($M_{Follow}$, $M_{Zone}$, $M_{Force}$) maintained unrealistically tight proximity to the robot in simulation, whereas $M_{ConvNet}$ generated a broader IID distribution that more closely matched real fish behavior.
 Examining trial-level IID distributions reveals substantial inter-individual variability in the real experiments: trials in which fish followed the robot closely exhibited pronounced peaks at low IID values, while other trials showed substantially broader distance distributions.
-Policies trained with the \textit{Zone} and \textit{Force} models produced strong low-IID peaks resembling those of the closely following outlier fish, whereas the \textit{ConvNet}-trained policy matched the IID distributions observed in the majority of trials but did not reproduce the tightly peaked distributions characteristic of strong-following outliers.
-Similarly, \textit{ConvNet} most closely reproduced the guppies' tendency to swim near walls and follow tank boundaries, whereas all models overestimated the proportion of time the fish oriented toward the robot.
+Policies trained with models $M_{Zone}$ and $M_{Force}$ produced strong low-IID peaks resembling those of the closely following outlier fish, whereas the policy trained with $M_{ConvNet}$ matched the IID distributions observed in the majority of trials but did not reproduce the tightly peaked distributions characteristic of strong-following outliers.
+Similarly, the policy trained with $M_{ConvNet}$ most closely reproduced the guppies' tendency to swim near walls and follow tank boundaries.